dendronhq/dendron-site/vault/dendron.tutorial.linking-notes.md

 Example Text: `[[dendron.tutorial]]`
 Resulting Link: [[dendron.tutorial]]

 To navigate to the note in the link, you can just click on the link in the preview pane.
-In the editor pane, you can move the cursor into the link and hit `Ctrl+Enter / Cmd+Enter`.
+In the editor pane, you can move the cursor into the link and hit `Ctrl+Enter`.

 You can switch back to the previous note with the tab switching shortcut (`Ctrl+Tab` on most systems).